-Posted by Bronwyn White over 9 years ago
+Posted by Bronwyn White almost 12 years ago

 Last year I spent 10 months working within a Filipino NGO (PAGBAG-O) that is a federation of people's organisations made up of small-scale farmers.
 There are approximately 2000 farmers who are members of this organisation which has been implementing programs to help them develop sustainable livelihoods.
 It's been an interesting experience to work within a local, grassroots organisation where I've learnt a lot as well as shared knowledge and collaborated in developing new projects.
 So I was very happy to return this month.

 The project I'm currently involved with is a community-owned compost and biofertilizer business.
 I have enjoyed being a part of this project because it connects and supports many of the existing programs and creates the potential for PAGBAG-O to become more financially autonomous.
 The 'Sustainable Resource Management and Development' program of PAGBAG-O is actively training farmers with knowledge and practical skills to implement more sustainable farming.
 The 'Community Based Enterprise Development' program assists members to improve their income through access to micro-finance, adding value to products, diversifying crops for sale and producing more food for use in the home and local community.